groove-x/pura/README.md

 Pura is a simple embedded visualization framework inspired by the Processing API and based on the python-trio async/await event loop.

+During development it's productive to have visualizations that let you see and alter the internal state of your program.
+Pura lets you create these easily along side your regular code.

 Points:
  * a program can register one or more animated graphical views
  * views are written in a subset of the [Processing API](https://py.processing.org/reference/)